dradamski/dac-ops-dash/README.md

 #### Troubleshooting Local Setup

-- **Database connection errors**: Ensure PostgreSQL is running and credentials in `.env` are correct
+- **Database connection errors**:
+  - Ensure PostgreSQL is running and credentials in `.env` are correct
+  - Verify password meets requirements (min 8 chars, not default)
+  - Check that `DATABASE_URL` matches your credentials
 - **Port already in use**: Change ports in `uvicorn` command or frontend `vite.config.ts`
 - **Module not found errors**: Ensure virtual environment is activated and dependencies are installed
 - **Migration errors**: Try `alembic downgrade -1` then `alembic upgrade head` to reset migrations
+- **Validation errors on startup**: Check that all required environment variables are set and passwords meet security requirements

+---

+## Security

+This project implements several security best practices:

+### Input Validation
+- All string fields have length limits to prevent DoS attacks
+- XSS protection on user-input fields (summary, names, etc.)
+- Pydantic schema validation on all API endpoints

+### Credential Management
+- **No hardcoded credentials** - All database credentials must be provided via environment variables
+- Password strength validation (minimum 8 characters, no default passwords)
+- Environment variable validation on startup

+### Security Scanning
+- **Frontend**: Run `npm run security:audit` to check for vulnerable dependencies
+- **Backend**: Run `python backend/check_security.py` to scan Python dependencies (requires `pip-audit` or `safety`)

+### Security Audit Report
+A comprehensive security audit report is available at `.cursor/SECURITY_FIX.md` documenting identified vulnerabilities and remediation strategies.

 ---